 | Fraud investigation | 4 hours | 20 minutes | 92% |

-Critical Insight: These efficiency gains are achievable, but they require proper implementation.
-In our experience, organizations that invest in process optimization alongside technology see 2-3x better results than those who simply automate existing (often broken) processes.
+💡 Critical Insight: These efficiency gains are achievable, but they require proper implementation.
+Organizations that invest in process optimization alongside technology see 2–3x better results than those who simply automate existing (often broken) processes.

 | Role Category | 2015–2024 Change | Future Outlook |